 Project 1: Working on a co-authored paper on the impact of Interstate Managerial Coordination among the major powers on the dynamics of the Steps to War framework developed by Paul Senese and John A.Vasquez.

 Project 2: Working with Maria Lotito on a paper comparing the Arab Spring with the Spring of Nations

 Project 3:Working on paper that seeks to explain under what conditions military mobilization that was done with diplomatic, rather than military, goals in mine leads to war.

 Project 4: Editing a multi-disciplinary edited volume for the upcoming centenary of the Greek-Turkish War of 1919-1922.
 This will include also a substantive chapter for me.

 Two other projects are currently under review.

-I will be co-host for the 7th Eurasian Peace Science Network Meeting.
+I co-hosted the 7th Eurasian Peace Science Network Meeting.
 You can find the preliminary program here.

 The Interstate Managerial Coordination (IMaC) data for the Major Power network is now available on this blog.
 Please click on Research I on the pages tab to get to the links.